Training & Performance · 5 min read

 Club and college swimmers spend more time in chlorinated water than almost any other athletes.
 That's thousands of yards a week, week after week, from fall season through conference championships and NCAAs.
 Standard swimwear, the kind made for weekend beach trips, simply cannot keep up.

 Regular suits made with fashion-grade Lycra or elastane start breaking down within weeks of heavy pool use.
-You've seen it: fading color, sagging fabric, suits that go see-through at the worst possible moment on deck.
+Fading color, sagging fabric, suits that go see-through at the worst possible moment on deck, it's a familiar story for anyone training at this level.

-JAYD suits are made with premium Italian fabric, a high-performance material engineered to resist chlorine degradation, hold its shape, and maintain compression through a full competitive season.
-Pair that with a 100% PBT lining that is genuinely chlorine-proof, and you've got a suit that lasts.
+JAYD Swimwear is an Australian performance swimwear brand built for women who train and compete in the water.
+Every JAYD suit is made with premium Italian fabric, a high-performance material engineered to resist chlorine degradation, hold its shape, and maintain compression through a full competitive season.

 For training, back style is about security.
 When you're doing flip turns, underwater dolphin kicks, or exploding off the blocks in a test set, the last thing you want is a suit shifting mid-stroke.

-How many suits do you actually need for a full season?
+How many training suits do you need for a full season?

-For rinsing, drying, and storage tips that actually work, our swimwear care guide is worth bookmarking.
+For rinsing, drying, and storage habits that actually make a difference, our swimwear care guide is worth bookmarking, especially before a heavy training block.

 Built for swimmers who take it seriously

-JAYD was built by and for water athletes.
+JAYD Swimwear was built by and for water athletes.
 Every design decision, from fabric choice to lining to fit, comes from real feedback from real swimmers.
-If you're ready to find your next training suit, browse the full JAYD one piece range or reach out to the team and connect with the community.
+If you're ready to find your next training suit, browse the full JAYD one piece range or join the JAYD facebook group and connect with the community.

 Swim strong.